retirement sories

 • Gain experience.

-Finally, I'd like to draw your attention to the following Funny Retirement Speech - it is called "Retirement?
-Never!" and won the Toastmasters International speech contest in 1983 - but the Retirement Sentiments expressed are timeless!
+Finally, if you want funny retirement advice read Retirement Never,which won the Toastmasters International speech contest in 1983 - the Retirement Sentiments expressed are timeless!

 Subscribe Now.. and receive this Great Free Gift!